openmod-initiative/attendees-list/README.md

 Install the test requirements with `conda`.

-    $ conda install --file test-requirements.txt
+    $ conda install --file requirements-test.txt

 ### Run the test suite

-You can run the test suite with py.test:
+To run all test, you will need the credential file as described above.
+Then run them like so:

-    $ py.test
+    $ py.test --variables credentials.yaml

-Tests requiring authentication will be skipped per default.
-To run all tests including the ones requiring authentication, you will need the credential file as described above.
-You can then run all tests like so:
+Some tests will retrieve email addresses from the forum, an activity that is logged online.
+To run these tests as well, type:

     $ py.test --emails --variables credentials.yaml